By Burning Hay Wagon Productions

 - James Roberts, M.D., Medical Director, Mayo Clinic Health System-Home Health & Hospice

-Motivated by their personal experiences with loss, Mike Bernhagen, Director of Community Engagement & Care Partner Relations at Rainbow Hospice Care of Jefferson, WI, and Terry Kaldhusdal, an Oconomowoc, WI teacher and filmmaker, decided to join forces in early 2009 to begin a creative journey that has resulted in a film entitled Consider the Conversation: A Documentary on a Taboo Subject.
+Motivated by their personal experiences with loss, Michael Bernhagen, Director of Community Engagement & Care Partner Relations at Rainbow Hospice Care of Jefferson, WI, and Terry Kaldhusdal, an Oconomowoc, WI teacher and filmmaker, decided to join forces in early 2009 to begin a creative journey that has resulted in a film entitled Consider the Conversation: A Documentary on a Taboo Subject.
 This project sheds light on the 21st century American struggle with communication and preparation at life's end.
 Throughout the film, there are intimate accounts of the emotional, spiritual, physical and social burdens associated with the historical shift that has occurred with dying.
-Forty years ago, most people experienced a quick death, but today we are more likely to suffer a slow, incremental dying process.
+Fifty years ago, most people experienced a quick death, but today we are more likely to suffer a slow, incremental dying process.

 Among the national experts interviewed were: